 JN Fund Managers Limited, incorporated in Jamaica and licensed as an investment manager, and which owns the \$1 special share issued by the Fund (note 1), is contracted to implement the investment strategy of the Fund and to provide administration services.
-JN Fund Managers Limited receives an investment management fee and an administration fee, payable monthly in arrears at an annual rate not exceeding 1.0% and 0.5%, respectively, of the net asset value of the Fund.
+JN Fund Managers Limited receives an investment management fee and an administration fee, payable monthly in arrears at an annual rate not exceeding 0.5% of the net asset value of the Fund.
 Other related parties are The Jamaica National Group Limited and its subsidiaries and associates, the directors and key management personnel of those entities and other funds operated by JNFM Mutual Funds.